 to Evolving Requirements

-,., …
+Mohammed Erradi, Faïçal Yannick P. Congo, …

+Networking & Distributed Systems Research Group, TIES, SIME Lab, ENSIAS, Mohamed V-Souissi University, Rabat, Morocco Email: erradi@ensias.ma, congo_bf@yahoo.fr

 Abstract: Among the challenging problems in distributed software systems engineering is to accommodate the environment changes to a designed system.
 Usually the changes are introduced at the high level (requirements specification level) before being propagated to the existing system components.
 This paper is concerned with the dynamic change of distributed systems specifications where the system activities are seen as collaborations among several components.
 This work is based on Bochmann’s work where an algorithm was provided to derive a distributed system components from a global requirement specification.
 This paper provide a Meta-Level Architecture, which consists in a set of meta-components, and an adaptation algorithm to allow for dynamic changes at the specification level and their propagation to the system component level.
 A set of rules is also defined to ensure a structural and behavioral conformance of the systems derived after the changes.